-After going thro After going through this course the student will be able to: CO1: Explain the concepts of multi-channel signaling scheme and synchronization for carrier and symbol timing recovery at receiver.
-CO2: Evaluate the degradation in performance of various symbol signaling schemes in a multipa fading environment.
+Λ arter going through this course the student will be able to.
+CO1: Explain the concepts of multi-channel signaling scheme and synchronization for carrier and symbol timing recovery at receiver.
+CO2: Evaluate the degradation in performance of various symbol signaling schemes in a multipath fading environment.
 CO3 : Develop & analyze schemes to improve performance in a multipath fading environment including diversity, maximal ratio combining and RAKE receivers.